-Each semester, the official certifier for each department/programÂ will review the students in the department who have applied to graduate after receiving the official list of degree candidates from the Office of the Registrar.
+Each semester, the official certifier for each department/programÂ will review the students in the department who have applied to graduate after receiving notification from the Office of the Registrar that degree candidates are ready to view in Degree Works.
 Only the designated official certifier in each department will have the ability to approve (or not approve) a student to graduate.
 After reviewing the studentâ€™s academic history and in progress coursework in Degree Works, the official certifier will determine if the student has met all requirements for the major, minor, or certificate to graduate.Â

 During the process of degree verification, the Office of the Registrar will process all petitions from the approved certifier.
 Graduate student records will undergo an additional review by the Office of Graduate and Postdoctoral Studies (GPS).
 Students who are approved to graduate will change from AP-Applied graduation status to PN-Pending Final Grades and Review graduation status.
 Students who are not approved to graduate will have their graduation status changed from AP-Applied to D1, D2, or D3 (University Deficiency, Departmental Deficiency, or University and Departmental Deficiency, respectively).
 For more information regarding graduation status, click here.